 Product Number : 1862A

-This season continues to follow a group of kids struggling with varying levels of drug and alcohol consumption.
+About Drug Class Season Three.
+This season continues to follow a group of kids struggling with varying levels of drug and alcohol abuse.
 Their stories are interwoven with Rand Teed's drug classes, his counseling sessions, interviews, their everyday lives, and their personal diary cams.
 Rand Teed challenges the students with the question: "Is your life better or worse from using drugs?"
-DVDs are 23 minutes each and a Leader's Guide is available online.
-Junior High - Adult.

 Series includes one each of the following DVD titles:

 Rand welcomes both viewers and students to Drug Class.
 The new season begins with Chelsie.
 Last season, Chelsie's episode ended with her pregnancy.
 Now Chelsie is back in class with her baby boy.
 Bev Drew, FASD Prevention Program Coordinator Saskatchewan Prevention Institute, talks to the class about FASD.
 Chelsie shares what it's like to be a mom and the responsibilities that come with it.

 How Do I Get Help?

 Megan comes to Rand to discuss her drug and alcohol problem.
 New to the Drug Class program, Rand gives Megan a salvia test which indicate what drugs are in her system.
 Megan reveals she has been into meth and ecstasy, uses marijuana and alcohol but feels she is ready to start making positive changes in her life.
 A few weeks later, the police find Megan and her friends drinking in an open field.
 Megan says she is in control and will quit when she is ready.